 To simplify my life and not rush in the mornings cooking, I plan to prep the cranberry sauce a couple days in advance since it holds up really well, chop my brussels sprouts and kale in advance, along with making the poppy seed dressing and maple tahini sauce ahead of time.

-- 1 bunch of kale, stems removed and leaves roughly chopped
+- 1 bunch kale stems removed and leaves roughly chopped

 - 1/2 cup honey poppy seed dressing (recipe linked)